nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Iterators and Comparators - Exercise/ListyIterator/README.md

 By default, the internal index should be pointing to the 0th index of the List.
 Your program should support the following commands:

 ![image](https://user-images.githubusercontent.com/45227327/219971613-78b576c2-180b-4f92-a0ce-02b1787aa0be.png)

+Your program should catch any exceptions thrown because of the described validations - calling Print on an empty collection - and print their messages instead.